apache/cassandra/doc/source/architecture/dynamo.rst

    cluster.
 2. When a node is decommissioned, it loses data roughly equally to other members of the ring, again keeping equal distribution of data across the cluster.
-3. If a node becomes unavailable, query load (especially token aware query load), is evenly distributed across many other nodes.
+3. If a node becomes unavailable, query load (especially token-aware query load), is evenly distributed across many other nodes.

 Multiple tokens, however, can also have disadvantages: